-Mobile veterinarians, which have recently been popping up in cities around the country, can help your cat get their annual wellness exam, as well as other treatments, without the stress of traveling.
+Mobile veterinarians, which have popped up in cities around the country, can help your cat get their annual wellness exam, as well as other treatments, without the stress of traveling.

 Mobile veterinarians will travel to your home and have the ability to perform all routine services such as blood tests, x-rays, vaccinations, urinalyses, and anesthesia.